AcuRank: Uncertainty-Aware Adaptive Computation for Listwise Reranking: Conclusion

 \section{Conclusion}

 We introduce \ours{}, a novel listwise reranking method that performs adaptive computation guided by uncertainty-aware relevance modeling.
 Our approach maintains probabilistic relevance estimates using TrueSkill and selectively allocates reranking effort to documents with high ranking uncertainty.
 By focusing computation on ambiguous candidates, \ours{} consistently outperforms fixed-computation baselines across TREC-DL and BEIR, achieving better accuracy-efficiency trade-offs.
 Beyond a single algorithm, \ours{} serves as a flexible framework for uncertainty-aware adaptive computation in listwise reranking, providing a principled foundation based on probabilistic modeling.
-This formulation enables fine-grained control over the reranking process and opens opportunities for future research in uncertainty-guided retrieval, with limitations and further discussions detailed in the Appendix.
+This formulation enables fine-grained control over the reranking process and opens opportunities for future research in uncertainty-guided retrieval.